 Successes will be recognised in a weekly 'Going for Green' Celebration assembly.
 This is dedicated for the praise and recognition of children who have made particularly noteworthy progress for Attainment, Achievement or Attitude.
-Certificates will be completed by the teacher; these will be presigned by the Head of School.
-A text message will be sent to inform parents/carers.
+Certificates will be completed by the teacher; these will be pre signed by the Head of School.
+A text message to inform parents/carers.
 Teachers will inform office staff which children need text messages via email by lunchtime on Friday.